Shared ownership

 The minimum share you can purchase is 25% and the maximum is 75%.
 You usually pay a mortgage on the part you own and a subsidised rent on the part you don’t own.

-As your income rises, you can increase the share you own until you eventually own 100% and no longer pay any rent to L&Q. This process is known as staircasing
+As your income rises, you can increase your share until you eventually own 100% and no longer pay any rent to L&Q. This process is known as staircasing.